Raye Lynn Mercer

 Amanda Dubois has Bachelor of Arts degrees in Dance Performance and Communications from Rhode Island College.
 Her musical theater performance credits include Godspell

 , ’Twas the Night Before Christmas

 , La Giornata Omicida

 and A Long Memory

 .
 Amanda joined the FSPA Drama and Dance Faculty in 2016.

-FSPA Assistant Director, Director of Little Music School and Children's Music
+FSPA Assistant Director, Director of Little Music School and Children's Music, Instructor of Piano

-Kim Rezendes graduated magna cum laude from Providence College with a Bachelor of Arts in Music and from Rhode Island College with a master’s degree in Teaching Music.
+Kim Rezendes graduated magna cum laude from Providence College with a Bachelor of Arts in Music and from Rhode Island College with a Master’s Degree in Teaching Music.
 As coordinator of Children’s Music at FSPA, she also serves as Program Director for the Little Music School and Instructor of Musical Theater.
-Kim serves as Associate Organist and Cantor at St. Mary Church in Franklin.
+Kim serves as Associate Organist at St. Mary Church in Franklin.
 One of FSPA’s first students, Kim joined the FSPA faculty in 1997.